 But in general, you should shoot to get at least 1 cent per mile, if not more.
 If you crunch the numbers and it feels like you're not getting much out of your miles, consider saving them for the next redemption opportunity.

 Keep in mind that when you’re using your miles to book a flight, you won’t earn miles or build on any airline status on that trip.
 There are some exceptions, such as earning Delta status even when redeeming SkyMiles.
-And if you're booking a good flight deal with points through the Chase Ultimate Rewards travel portal or covering your travel purchases with Capital One Venture Miles, you'll earn status and miles just like any paid ticket.
+And if you're booking a good flight deal with points through the Chase Ultimate Rewards travel portal or covering your travel purchases with Capital One miles, you'll earn status and miles just like any paid ticket.

 And finally, you'll need to make sure you factor in any taxes and fees associated with an award ticket.
 While it may cost fewer miles, some programs have astronomical fees on award tickets.
-Check out the best programs to use, to avoid hefty cash fees.

-Reconsider Using Your Miles on Short Flights
+Think Twice Before Using Miles on Short Flights

-Using your miles on short flights may not make sense from a cents-per-mile perspective, and logically, you need longer than a few hours on a plane to appreciate the fruits of your labor.
+Using your miles on short flights may not make sense from a cents-per-mile perspective – and logically, you need longer than a few hours on a plane to appreciate the fruits of your labor.

 That's why we regularly see Delta offer roundtrip flights in the U.S. for 10,000 SkyMiles or less roundtrip – plus a constant barrage of Delta SkyMiles flash sales on domestic routes.
 United has matched by frequently offering one-way flights as low as 5,000 miles, and the same is true for American.